lewagon/dotfiles/02-OOP/01-OO-Basics/Optional-02-Method-Missing/README.md

 # => "red"
 ```

-But we want to do that:
+But we want to do this instead:

 ```ruby
 uber_hash = UberHash.new